JingtingPan/Code-example/README.md

-# This is the final exam code for Module Data structure and Algorithm
+# This is the example code done within Module Data structure and Algorithm